Cf. the Railway Regulations, Ch. 2.

 Enterprises that may be given access to service operation on tracks that form part of the Norwegian rail network can also apply for infrastructure capacity.
 The intention is to help ensure that potential RUs that are in the process of acquiring licences and safety certificates are able to participate in the capacity allocation process.
 Bane NOR permits such enterprises to apply for train paths.
-For the application to be taken into account when the timetable is established, Bane NOR can require the enterprise to substantiate the fact that it will have received permission prior to the consultation deadline for proposals for the timetable, cf. Ch.
+For the application to be taken into account when the timetable is established, Bane NOR can require the enterprise to substantiate the fact that it will have received permission prior to the consultation deadline for proposals for the timetable, see Ch.
 4.4.

-Such permission can be given either when the capacity allocation process begins or when applications for train paths have to be sent before which RU is to provide the services has been clarified.
+Such permission can be given either when the annual capacity allocation process begins or when applications for train paths have to be sent before which RU is to provide the services has been clarified.

 Any applicant that is not an RU must appoint an RU that will run the services and that must conclude or have concluded an agreement with Bane NOR in accordance with the Railway Regulations, § 10-1.
 The deadline for appointing an RU is 30 days before the planned departure time from the departure station.

 In accordance with the Railway Regulations, § 8-1 (2), transferring allocated capacity to others or another type of transport service is prohibited.
 When an RU provides a transport service on behalf of an applicant that is not an RU, this is not to be regarded as a transfer.

 Personnel carrying out inspections of track sections for Bane NOR must be given access to driver’s cabs to the necessary extent.
 Bane NOR cannot demand such access if the RU has to reject this as a consequence of requirements in laws or regulations, or internal procedures that implement requirements in laws or regulations.